 Start by looking back at Figure 2.
 Note the points of red on the main beam.
 (You can ignore points of red on the spring mount brackets because they are typically higher strength steel.
 The same stress means less to them.)

 Now we can insert a buffer piece between the spring mount and the main frame beam as in Figure 4.
 Just that one strip placed between the brackets and the frame changes the stress.
 Note there are no red areas on the main beam, and only small amounts on the inserted buffer piece.
-We do not care much about stress in the buffer because it is there to take the stress and protect the main beam.
+We do not care so much about stress in the buffer because it is there to take the stress and protect the main beam.

 Tip 2: Add a buffer between the main beam and the high load points.

 Make the buffer piece at least as thick as the spring mount bracket material.
 1/4″ is shown here.
-Extend the buffer beyond the spring mount – more the better – but there is a diminishing return.
-We find 5 or 6 inches out both sides from the bracket works wonders.
-Finally, weld the buffer piece to the main frame beams in stitches only along the sides – not on the ends.
-Short, spaced welds (stitches) are great.
+Extend the buffer beyond the spring mount – more is better – but there is a diminishing return.
+We find 5 or 6 inches out both front and back from the brackets will work wonders.

 Two other ways to spread the stress include your choice of beam material, and the length of the springs.